Kontsevich's Characteristic Classes as Topological Invariants of Configuration Space Bundles: Introduction

 \begin{rmk} The homotopy type of the real oriented blow up of a manifold $X$ along a submanifold $Y$, $Bl_YX$, does not depend on the smooth structure on $X$, since it is just $X\!-\!Y$; but the topological structure of $\prt Bl_YX$ as a sphere bundle over $Y$ and how $\prt Bl_YX$ is attached to $X\!-\!Y$ do depend on the smooth structure in an essential way; and a framing on the normal bundle of $Y$ can be used to capture this structure. \end{rmk}

-For example, the simplest Kontsevich's characteristic classes, when it is a number ($\Th$-graph invariants), can be viewed as the triple intersection number of a cohomology class (called ``propagator class'' in Section \ref{propagator_sec}) in a space $\ov{C}_2(\pi)/\!\!\sim_F$, where $\ov{C}_2(\pi)$ is the total space of the 2-point configuration space bundle associated to $E\xra{\pi}B$, and $\sim_F$ is an equivalent relation on $\prt^v\ov{C}_2(\pi)$ (the vertical boundary of $\ov{C}_2(\pi)$) -- it uses the framing data $F$ to ``pinch'' $\prt^v\ov{C}_2(\pi)$, making it lower-dimensional.
+For example, the simplest Kontsevich's characteristic classes, when it is a number ($\Th$-graph invariants), can be viewed as the triple intersection number of a cohomology class (called ``propagator class'' in Section \ref{propagator_sec}) in a space $\ov{C}_2(\pi)/\!\!\sim_F$, where $\ov{C}_2(\pi)$ is the total space of the 2-point configuration space bundle associated to $E\xra{\pi}B$, and $\sim_F$ is an equivalence relation on $\prt^v\ov{C}_2(\pi)$ (the vertical boundary of $\ov{C}_2(\pi)$) -- it uses the framing data $F$ to ``pinch'' $\prt^v\ov{C}_2(\pi)$, making it lower-dimensional. \footnote{This idea of constructing $\cq$ and viewing the propagator as a cohomology class in it has already been explored in the early work of Kuperberg and Thurston \cite{KT}.}